sammi-turner/Blog/setting-forth-in-c.md

 }
 ```

-## Why are there so many asterisks in that snippet?
+## Why are there so many asterisks there?

 In the snippet, you will see asterisks after the data type 'char'.